fagiolini/fagiolini.github.io/_posts/2020-11-18-guide-to-asian-products.md

 # miso paste

-when cooking asian dishes, especially **soups**, this ingredient can’t miss. it’s a paste made of fermented soy beans and it serves just like vegetable **stock**, asian-style. the soybeans are mixed with salt and koji, a mold that’s also used to make sake. the blend might also include barley, rice, rye or other grains. to get its unique flavor, the mixture ferments for anywhere from a couple months to years! the longer it ages, the miso paste gets darker and more complex in flavor.
+when cooking asian dishes, especially **soups**, this ingredient can’t miss. it’s a paste made of fermented soy beans and it serves just like vegetable **stock**, asian-style. the soybeans are mixed with salt and *koji*, a mold that’s also used to make *sake*. the blend might also include barley, rice, rye or other grains. to get its unique flavor, the mixture ferments for anywhere from a couple months to years! the longer it ages, the miso paste gets darker and more complex in flavor.

-not only does miso add a savory element to your dish, it’s also good for you. because it’s a fermented seasoning, miso paste contains probiotics, healthy bacteria which may boost your immunity, promote a healthier gut and help alleviate some of the symptoms of depression and anxiety.
+not only does miso add a savory element to your dish, it’s also good for you. because it’s a fermented seasoning, miso paste contains probiotics, healthy bacteria which boost your immunity, promote a healthier gut and help alleviate some of the symptoms of depression and anxiety.

 <img src="../../../images/miso-paste.jpg" width="180">

 # soy sauce

-soy sauce is a brown, salty liquid condiment made by fermenting soybeans or breaking them down with acid (hydrolyzing). soy sauce provides salt, sweet, umami (savory), and even a little bitter flavor. this balanced flavor profile makes it an excellent condiment.

-soy sauce can be added when cooking stews or soups.
-It's a basic way of building depth of flavor, is not affected by heat during cooking, and can provide a pleasing brown color to your dish. in stir-fries, it is usually mixed with the vegetables before including the noodles, but more soy sauce can be added at any time in the cooking process.
+soy sauce is a brown, salty liquid condiment made by fermenting soybeans or breaking them down with acid. it provides salty, sweet and umami (savory) flavor. this balanced flavor profile makes it an excellent seasoning for every salty preparation. it's a basic way of building depth of flavor, it is not affected by heat during cooking, and can provide a pleasing brownish color to your dish. in stir-fries, it is usually mixed with the vegetables before including the noodles, but more soy sauce can be added at any time in the cooking process.

 there are hundreds of varieties of soy sauce that are available on the market today. these varieties depend on the ingredients used, the method used to create the sauce, and the region in which it is made. here are the main categories: